themagicalcats/text-to-speech-thingy/README.md

 For speed reading, researching, programming, editing and writing.

-Tested on Ubuntu 24.04, 22.04, 22.10, 23.04, 23.10, but should work on similar distributions such as Mint, Debian, Pop OS. `xsel` required so espeak can read from clipboard.
+Tested on Arch Linux, Ubuntu 24.04, 22.04, 22.10, 23.04, 23.10, but should work on similar distributions such as Mint, Debian, Pop OS. `xsel` required so espeak can read from clipboard.
 Works with `espeak` or `espeak-ng`.

 1. `sudo apt install espeak xsel -y`
 2. Set your custom shortcuts.
 See [Gnome](#gnome) or [KDE](#kde) below.